 Ranjit SinghClinical Research Fellow

 Interested in joining us?
-Applications for the 2021 cohort are open until December 11, 2020.
+Applications for the next spring cohort will open in November 2021.
 If you are thinking about a summer project or an independent study, please send a one-page outline to firstname.lastname@example.org.

 Divyansha Sehgal, Student Researcher (now: Deutsche Bank)

-Kyla Chasalow, Undergraduate RA (now: University of Oxford)
+Kyla Chasalow, Undergraduate RA (now: University of Oxford, M.Sc.
+Statistics)

 The Digital Due Process Clinic is a setting in which students: